kayleegeorge/kayleegeorge.github.io/index.md

 * Coffee addict.
 Favorite drink is Philtered Soul Cold Bew at Philz.
 * Love the outdoors.
 Hit me up with backpacking or camping recommendations.
 * Currently reading Sapiens.
+* I love food.
+Good food with good company is a good pairing.
 * Favorite artist is Still Woozy.
 * If you don't like pineapple on pizza, then you're wrong.